benchristelcom/benchristelcom.github.io/src/heroes4/battle-of-the-bards/design.md

 Each player except for Red starts with a level 1 bard (Basic Herbalism and Basic Stealth) and a level 3 "secondary hero" of their chosen alignment.
 E.g. the Life player gets a Paladin.
-Players start with a free Scroll of Town Gate (picked up within the first couple of turns) and level 1 dwelling.
+Players start with a free Scroll of Town Gate and Potion of Immortality (picked up within the first couple of turns) and level 1 dwelling.

+A daily event on each town negates the income from the City Hall.

 HACK: the players own their level 1 dwelling at the start.
 This allows their alignment to be set correctly (the game won't let the mapmaker set a player's